AdobeDocs/uxp/src/pages/uxp-api/reference-js/Modules/uxp/Persistent File Storage/FileSystemProvider.md

 instantiate this directly; instead you'll use an instance of one that has already been created for you by UXP.

+These APIs work with UXP Manifest version v5 and above.

 <a name="module-storage-filesystemprovider-isfilesystemprovider" id="module-storage-filesystemprovider-isfilesystemprovider"></a>